-River Islands will be responsible for the design, construction and maintenance of all public use areas within Lakeside East District (Stage 2A).
+River Islands will be responsible for the design, construction and maintenance of all public use areas within the Old River District (Phase 2).
 These include but are not limited to: public streets (also referred to as streetscapes), parks, trails, open-space lake frontage, levees and/or river edges.
 In some cases, builders will be responsible for levee installation.